 How reliable are these determinations (velocity, imaging, transiting, timing, micro-lensing)?
-THE KEPLER SATELLITE 5 Facts About Kepler (launch March 6) - -- Kepler is the world's first mission with the ability to find true Earth analogs -- planets that orbit stars like our sun in the "habitable zone."
-The habitable zone is the region around a star where the temperature is just right for water -- an essential ingredient for life as we know it -- to pool on a planet's surface. - -- By the end of Kepler's three-and-one-half-year mission, it will give us a good idea of how common or rare other Earths are in our Milky Way galaxy.
-This will be an important step in answering the age-old question: Are we alone? - -- Kepler detects planets by looking for periodic dips in the brightness of stars.
-Some planets pass in front of their stars as seen from our point of view on Earth; when they do, they cause their stars to dim slightly, an event Kepler can see. - -- Kepler has the largest camera ever launched into space, a 95-megapixel array of charge-coupled devices, or CCDs, as in everyday digital cameras. - -- Kepler's telescope is so powerful that, from its view up in space, it could see one person in a small town turning off a porch light at night.
+The one above has been withdrawn!
+THE KEPLER SATELLITE 5 Facts About Kepler (launch March 6) -- Kepler is the world's first mission with the ability to find true Earth analogs -- planets that orbit stars like our sun in the "habitable zone."
+The habitable zone is the region around a star where the temperature is just right for water -- an essential ingredient for life as we know it -- to pool on a planet's surface. -- By the end of Kepler's three-and-one-half-year mission, it will give us a good idea of how common or rare other Earths are in our Milky Way galaxy.
+This will be an important step in answering the age-old question: Are we alone? -- Kepler detects planets by looking for periodic dips in the brightness of stars.
+Some planets pass in front of their stars as seen from our point of view on Earth; when they do, they cause their stars to dim slightly, an event Kepler can see. -- Kepler has the largest camera ever launched into space, a 95-megapixel array of charge-coupled devices, or CCDs, as in everyday digital cameras. -- Kepler's telescope is so powerful that, from its view up in space, it could see one person in a small town turning off a porch light at night.
+NASA 05.03.2009

 TWO RECONSTRUCTION APPROACHES

 I. Error reduction of a nonsmooth objective (an 'entropy'): for fixed $\beta_m > 0$

-• we attempt to solve
+\odot we attempt to solve

-$$\begin{array}{ll} \text{minimize} & E(u) := \sum\limits{m=0}^{M} \frac{\beta_m}{2} \mathrm{dist}^2(u,\mathbb{Q}m) \\ \\ \text{over} & u \in L^2. \end{array}$$

-Many variations on this theme are possible.
+minimize

+$$E(u) := \sum{m=0}^{M} \frac{\beta_m}{2} \operatorname{dist}^2(u, \mathbb{Q}m)$$

+over $u \in L^2$.